Afterpay is here! Shop now, pay later in 4 easy installments

-Muzzle orders placed now will ship within 2-4 weeks, excluding new sizes.
+Muzzle orders placed now will ship within 1-2 weeks, excluding pre-order sizes and ready to ship items.

 Why we shouldn't be using muzzles to prevent our dogs from chewing